Last updated on March 9th, 2022

 It ain’t cheap though folks, and make sure you’re sitting down for this one.
 The basic omelets are priced at over €50, that’s right f-i-f-t-y Euros!
 The good news is that the lunch set menus are easier on the pocket and if you come after 3 pm but before dinner, the deal is even better.
 For about €170, the three of us took the set menu consisting of foie gras and other cured meats for starters, the famous omelet for mains (each with their own filling) and probably the best creme brulee we’ve ever had, for dessert.
 Oh, and being in Normandy, you really do have to drink some cider on the side – so good!

 Overall, eating at La Mère Poulard is super expensive but it is super good.
 At two hours long, it was probably the longest lunch I’ve ever had and definitely a unique experience that if you can afford, give it some thought – but not too much thought as reservations are an absolute must!

 By late afternoon, the weather cleared up as you can see.
 We took advantage of the good weather and snapped a few photos just outside the main gate where the shuttle drops you off.

 Just as you leave the parking lot, you’ll see a few shops on the road selling local delights.
 We stopped in one of those and stocked up on some local cider.
 There are pretty good views from a distant perspective of Mont Saint Michel – exactly how I imagined it to be.

 Our one day in Mont Saint Michel was a dream come true.
-It’s been on our ‘to do’ list for so long, so coming here as part of a long weekend from Paris, was a no brainer.
+It’s been on our ‘to do’ list for so long, so coming here as part of a long weekend from Paris, was a no-brainer.
 Visiting Mont Saint Michel can either be a dream come true or a nightmare.
 This place is super tiny and super popular.
-I hope this post will help you plan your own visit to Mont Saint Michel!
+I hope this travel guide will help you plan your own visit to Mont Saint Michel!